B.S. Economics (Finance and Decision Processes)

 Decision Analysis Society of INFORMS

 David C. Rode brings an extensive background of financial, statistical, and decision analysis expertise to his role as Managing Director.
 Mr. Rode's research primarily involves decision making under uncertainty in a financial context.
 His cross-disciplinary emphasis has allowed him to integrate his knowledge of both theoretical and applied finance with the methodology of decision sciences.
 He has contributed to both the academic and practitioner literatures in such areas as strategic capital resource allocation, valuation of complex cash flow structures, simulation modeling, risk management, and project portfolio analysis.
 His research has appeared in such journals as the Journal of Economic Behavior and Organization, the Journal of Structured and Project Finance, and The Appraisal Journal.
-Mr. Rode has also presented research and lectured to a wide variety of academic and industry audiences, in addition to serving as an Adjunct Professor in the Department of Social and Decision Sciences at Carnegie Mellon.
+Mr. Rode has also presented research and lectured to a wide variety of academic and industry audiences, in addition to having served as an Adjunct Professor in the Department of Social and Decision Sciences at Carnegie Mellon.